nickazg/TheConstructSmartContract/README.md

 ## Distribution Model
-Commonly **Inital Coin Offerings (ICO)** will raise and distribute tokens over one or two stages (private-sale and public-sale), this makes sense when the project has something real to offer and already has a solid foundation.
-Unfotunately this isnt always the case.
+Commonly **Initial Coin Offerings (ICO)** will raise and distribute tokens over one or two stages (private-sale and public-sale), this makes sense when the project has something real to offer and already has a solid foundation.
+Unfortunately this isn't always the case.

-The **CNS** token will be minted and distrubuted in a very unique manner.
+The **CNS** token will be minted and distributed in a very unique manner.
 Unlike the simple distribution phases mentioned above, the **CNS** token will incrementally be distributed over 5 stages.
 Early stages have an associated discount set from the standard sale price, this is to reward and incentivise very early investors.

 ****Discounts are displayed as % below***
 <p align="center">